IbrahimGhasia/Blogpost/README.md

 # Blogpost

+-   <a href="https://www.youtube.com/watch?v=7nEw4tds7Tk&feature=youtu.be">Demo Video</a> <br>
+-   Working Demo can be seen <a href="https://blogpost-six.vercel.app/">here</a> <br>

+Author : <a href="https://github.com/IbrahimGhasia">Ibrahim Ghasia</a>

+## Description

+---

-Blogpost is a Decentralized Blogging Website.
+<b>Blogpost</b> is a Decentralized Blogging Website.
 The website enables users to securely register themselves and write about their blogs.
 The data is stored on the blockchain using Tableland.

-It is built on Polygon Mumbai.
-You can see the smart contract here.
+It is built on Polygon Mumbai Testnet.
+Our smart contract is deployed and verified on polygon mumbai.
+Here is the link. https://mumbai.polygonscan.com/address/0x1650b5015BAd4d4b46950e14f4c2b06843CeeEFB

-### Working Demo can be seen here

 ---